 |LTI Tools||Partial support.
 The link launches in the in-app browser and there is infrastructure in place to maintain the user's session in the launch.
 However, the in-app browser might not support all required technologies to handle the content as expected.

 We don't guarantee that third-party tools, including building blocks or Blackboard Learn customizations, will function as desired in the Blackboard app.

-The Blackboard app supports various HTML and CSS features from the Blackboard Learn content editor across iOS, Android, and Windows platforms.
+The Blackboard app supports various HTML and CSS features from the Blackboard Learn editor across iOS, Android, and Windows platforms.

 Formatting in assessment instructions